Saddle up for Sidley Austin: this US firm has a world-class funds practice, but it’s no one-trick pony.

 Applications and assessments

-The initial online form is similar for both and sets out to assess candidates' commercial awareness and problem-solving skills.
+The initial online form sets out to assess candidates' commercial awareness, academic record and work experience.
 The form includes a question asking applicants to describe a recent commercial issue.
-A graduate recruitment source tells us this is “the first question I look at when short-listing candidates – it's a very telling question, as it reveals what interests applicants have and speaks to elements of their personality.”
+A graduate recruitment source tells us this is “the first question I look at when shortlisting candidates – it's a very telling question, as it reveals what interests applicants have and speaks to elements of their personality.”

 “We can see from their application form that shortlisted candidates have excelled academically,” our source tells us, “so the next part of the selection process provides us with an opportunity to test their intellect and find out more about the individual and their personality.”
-Candidates are given each interviewing partner's CV beforehand.
+Candidates are given each interviewer's biography beforehand.
 We suggest using this as a tool to stimulate conversation and make the interview a two-way exchange.

 Ultimately, it's “the subtle things” that are scrutinised during the interview, we're told – for example, whether someone is confident or over-confident, and whether they could hold their own with clients.
 “They asked me some professional conduct-type questions to see how I'd deal with certain situations,” recalled a current trainee.
 “It's about seeing how you react under pressure.”

-Partners are also likely to raise questions involving the economy and the latest financial news.
-“They want to see that a candidate has their own thoughts and isn't swayed automatically by what they as partners are saying,” our source reveals.
+Interviewers are also likely to raise questions involving the economy and the latest financial news.
+“They want to see that a candidate has their own thoughts and isn't swayed automatically by the interviewer’s views,” our source reveals.
 “We're not looking for 'yes' people in that sense; it's always good to have a debate.”

 Interviewees aren't expected to be an expert on the inner workings of Sidley's practice areas, but they do need to demonstrate a sound understanding of the firm's work, clients, and recent matters to impress.

-In 2015/16, the firm decided to run a winter and a spring scheme on top of its usual three two-week summer schemes.
-Each scheme has space for nine candidates and participants spend each week in a different department.
+Since 2015/16, the firm has run a one-week winter and two-week spring scheme on top of its usual two-week summer schemes.
+Each scheme has space for up to 15 candidates and participants spend each week in a different department.

 “We try to make it into a mini training contract and cram as much in as we can,” the firm tells us.
-In between live work, vac schemers attend briefings from partners and a few social events, including Sidley's Christmas or summer parties.
+In between live work, vac schemers attend briefings from various practice groups and a few social events.

 Sidley Austin LLP